 The Dixie Moore/Mary Smith Circle, led by Annie Denmark and co-leader Lisa Potts, meets at 10:00 a.m. on the second Wednesday of each month, September through June, at the church in Bldg 1, Library.
 Monthly programs are presented by various speakers and provide information about opportunities to serve persons in our own SUMC, Swansboro community, and around the world.
 In addition, cards are crafted for certain holidays to share with the Hospice House in Newport and other shut-ins.
 A printed agenda and letter, concerning the events of each meeting, are sent to all Circle Sisters who are unable to attend.
 Also included is a Remembrance (a printed prayer, poem, or positive thought.)

-These two afternoon circles meet the second Wednesday of the month at 4 p.m.
+This afternoon circle meets the second Wednesday of the month at 4 p.m.

 The Hazel Midgett/Mattie Tolson Circle, led by Gay Licko and Susan Stuart, meets in a member’s home each month.
 Their major project is helping the Craven Transitional Living Program in New Bern.
 This home is a 6- to 12-month residential program that helps court-involved boys build the skills they need to live independently.
 It’s part of the Methodist Home For Children.
 They have supplied toiletries, underwear, candy, paper products, games, and other needs.
 They also supply the residents who are leaving with helpful items such as furniture and cooking items.
 Many members visit frequently to bring and share meals, provide holiday parties, and visit with the residents.